anawolfdev/adevinta-frontend/README.md

 ## Instructions

 Create an accordion (JS / CSS) show only the contents of a section at a time.
-More details [here](https://github.com/scm-spain/Frontend-Exercise)
+More details: (https://github.com/scm-spain/Frontend-Exercise).

 ## Requirements